Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Core definition

-What is nisab: The definitive amounts
+The definitive nisab amounts

 The Two Nisab Standards